cardiadev/Inkstr/README.md

 ![Product Presentation Image](/src/assets/img/img_readme.jpg)

-**[Inkstr](https://#)** is a beautiful resource built for Material Design.
+**[Inkstr](https://#)** is a beautiful app for search inspiration for your next tattoo we proudly built with Material Design.
 It was made over the powerful Material-UI.
 We used and have redesigned all components to make it look flat, minimalist and easy to use.
-We are proud of this new Material-UI skin and the possibilities for customisation.

 Using it is very simple and it will enable you to refresh you classic looking application.
 To get the desired effect you will also need to integrate ReactJS plugins that take a little bit more effort.
 In the end the result will be worth it.